 Step 4.
 Expand

-The reaction time of EXPANDO to crack stones varies from 24 to 76 hours.
+EXPANDO’s reaction time to crack stones varies from 24 to 76 hours.

 Caution: The chemical reaction of Expando and water generates heat.
 If the reaction goes too quickly the temperature can be above the boiling point of water before all the water has chemically combined with Expando.
 This can result in a steam driven explosion which blows the Expando mortar from the holes with sudden force.

-The hole pattern design must allow the material to move to free space when Expando expands as shown below.
+The hole pattern design must allow the material to move to free space when Expando expands as shown in the diagrams below.
 Failure to provide free space will result in unpredictable material movement.
-It is recommended that you plan your work so you are always working away from a free space (this gives the broken piece of material somewhere to move to).
+We recommend that you plan your work so you are always working away from a free space (this gives the broken piece of material somewhere to move to).

 How to prevent expansive mortar blowout shoots

-Although it's highly unlikely, EXPANDO might blow out from the filled holes if the following instructions have not been followed correctly:
+Although it’s highly unlikely, EXPANDO might blow out from the filled holes if you have not followed these instructions correctly:

-- Using the right type of EXPANDO according to the temperature.
+- Use the right type of EXPANDO according to the temperature.

 - It is unsafe to drill more than a 40mm diameter hole size, in doing so you may incur a blowout.